-Active plan members are required to contribute 7% of their annual covered salary, of which 1% was paid by the Authority in calendar year 2015 then reduced to zero for calendar year 2016.
+Active plan members are required to contribute 7% of their annual covered salary.
 The Authority is required to contribute the actuarially determined remaining amounts necessary to fund the benefits for its members.
 The actuarial methods and assumptions used are those adopted by the CalPERS Board of Administration.
-The required employer contribution rates for classic members were 9.353% and 14.591% and for PERPA members were 6.7% and 0% for the years ended June 30, 2016 and 2015, respectively.
-The Authority has been notified that the required employer contribution rate for classic members will be 9.558% and PERPA members will be 6.93% for the year ending June 30, 2017 and an annual payment on the Authority's unfunded liability of \$175,060.
+The required employer contribution rates for classic members were 9.558% and 9.353% and for PERPA members were 6.93% and 6.7% for the years ended June 30, 2017 and 2016, respectively.
+The Authority has been notified that the required employer contribution rate for classic members will be 9.599% and PERPA members will be 6.908 % for the year ending June 30, 2018 and an annual payment on the Authority's unfunded liability of \$210,590.
 The contribution requirements of the plan members are established by State statute and the employer contribution rate is established and may be amended by CalPERS based on actuarial valuations performed by CalPERS actuaries.